AstralRanger/UWaterlooApi/README.md

 ---

 ###About
-A library created in C# that allows users to quickly and easily use uWaterloo's API.
+A client library created in C# that allows users to quickly jump in and start using uWaterloo's OpenData API.

 ###Where do I get my API key?
 https://api.uwaterloo.ca/